We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Tinea versicolor that develops in people with dark skin may result in the loss of skin color.
-This condition is known as hypopigmentation.
-If the result is darkening of skin color, this condition is known as hyperpigmentation
+Tinea versicolor that develops in people with dark skin may result in the loss of skin color, known as hypopigmentation.
+For some people, the skin may darken instead of lighten.
+This condition is known as hyperpigmentation.

 Some individuals who develop tinea versicolor don’t have any significant changes in their skin color or appearance.

-In addition to changes in the skin, you may also experience increased sweating and itchy skin.
+In addition to changes in the color of your skin, you may also experience itchy skin.